Origin-Byte/nft-protocol/README.md

     <h1><img src="./assets/logo.svg" alt="OriginByte" width="50%"></h1>
 </a>

-<h3>A new approach to NFTs</h3>
+<h3>A new approach to Digital Assets</h3>

-Origin-Byte is an ecosystem of tools, standards, and smart contracts designed to make life easier for Web3 Game Developers and NFT creators.
+Origin-Byte is an ecosystem of tools, standards, and smart contracts designed to make life easier for Digital Asset Creaters, from Web3 Game Developers, NFT creators, creators of Tokenized Media or non-standard OTC assets.

 From simple artwork to complex gaming assets, we want to help you reach the public, and provide on-chain market infrastructure.

 The ecosystem is partitioned into three critical components: